bishopdynamics/cuestack/README.md

 It is quite likely that these tools will work just fine with older versions of python3 and node.js but it has not been tested and is not supported.
 All of the python tools check for 3.8+ at start, they will need to be modified.

 VoicemeeterAgent is the only tool here which is Windows-only, all the other tools have `setup.sh` and `run.sh` which can be used to manually setup and run that tool from within the source tree.
-VoicemeeterAgent and ViscaAgent both live within the Cuestack folder, and share `setup.sh` with CueStack but have their own run scripts.
+ViscaAgent lives within the Cuestack folder, and shares `setup.sh` with CueStack but has its own run script: `run-viscaagent.sh`.